Illya Sumanto, founder/ managing director

 Based on our research study and experience as EQ practitioners, we have formulated two learning phases to help foster empathic intelligence in young people.
 The first phase is taught through the learning of emotional literacy where our students are guided into recognising, processing, and sharing their feelings to independently resolve their inner and outer conflicts.
 Meanwhile, the second phase aims to help young people generate critical thinking to rationalise into empathy through the discourse on critical issues such as race, sexuality, and extremism.

 For parents on the other hand, we teach them our empathic communication strategy to help them connect deeper with their kids.

 Due to the pandemic, our programs are mostly conducted online.
 The sessions are intimate, with not more than 15 students per cohort.
 Major components of the class instructions to engage the students with the learning are talking circles, mindfulness, storytelling, therapeutic art, and creative writing.

 Apart from Malaysia, we have guided youth from Indonesia, Singapore, China, Senegal, the US, and Puerto Rico.
 Within the past year, we received three grants from different organisations in Malaysia, including the city council of Petaling Jaya in the Selangor state to conduct classes for children in shelter homes.
 However, this has especially been challenging since the access to online learning for the less privileged is still a major issue in the country.

 As part of our applied empathy project, we created an inter-generational/cultural interview series, where our students discuss emotions with professionals from different fields.

-We are now actively sharing our empathic communication curriculum to parents to cultivate deeper connection between members in their households.
+We are now actively sharing our empathic communication curriculum to parents, caregivers, and teachers, to cultivate deeper connection with young people.

 If I want to try it, what should I do?